How to Find Flood Insurance in Gadsden County, Florida

 - Ways we can protect Florida from flooding.

 Just type in your address, ZIP code, or city to get a snapshot of your area’s flood risk.
-For example, only 8 percent of properties are at risk of flooding in Havana, Florida.
-That flood risk is projected to increase by 3 percent in the next 30 years.
+For example, only 8% of properties are at risk of flooding in Havana, Florida.
+That flood risk is projected to increase by 3% in the next 30 years.

 In addition to brushing up on your home’s exposure, take steps to reduce your own property's risk of flooding.
 Making your home more flood-resistant can result in lower flood insurance premiums.
 For example, you might grade your lawn away from your house so water is less likely to pool around your foundation.